 The information in this section applies to both the Java and .NET versions of Saxon, unless otherwise specified.

 The source code of Saxon can be considered for licensing purposes as having four parts:

 Category A consists of open-source code which was written as part of Saxon either by the initial developer, or by another contributor.
 All such components are subject only to the MPL 2.0 license.
 Details of third-party Contributions is provided, for information.

 Category B code was originally produced as part of some other product and subsequently incorporated (with varying degrees of modification) into Saxon by way of source code integration.
 Many of these components have their own license conditions: these are in all cases licenses similar in form to either the Mozilla Public License, the Apache license, or the BSD license.
 All these licenses are "non-viral": they permit the code to be combined into a commercial product without requiring the commercial code to become open source.
 In some cases the license conditions require the origin of the code to be acknowledged, typically by including a notice in all distributions of the product.
 These notices are provided in the

 noticesdirectory of the Saxon product as distributed, and the documentation provides a table listing all these Third-party code components.

 Category C code consists of components that are included unchanged in the Saxon distribution in binary form, for the convenience of users to avoid the need for a separate download.
-(In the Java product this includes the ASM library for bytecode generation and the XQJ interface definitions; in the .NET product it also includes the IKVMC and OpenJDK runtimes, the Apache Xerces parser, and the TagSoup HTML parser.)
+(In the Java product this includes the ASM library for bytecode generation, the XQJ interface definitions, and the JLine 2 library for interactive console input; in the .NET product it also includes the IKVMC and OpenJDK runtimes, the Apache Xerces parser, and the TagSoup HTML parser.)
 These are listed as Redistributed components.